 The altitude of Bwindi is about 1,190m to 2,607m.
 While the highest point occurs in Rwamunyonyi hill on its Eastern edge, the lowest occurs in the northern most tip of the park.
 And it’s a tropical kind of climate, having 2 rainfall peaks, which start from March to May and then from September to November.
 The range of the annual mean temperature is from 7-150C as the minimum to 20-280C as maximum.

 The Batwa pygmies who were hunter-gatherers are believed to be the original inhabitants of the forest.
-And the other neighbouring people are the Bakiga and Bakonjo.
+And the other neighboring people are the Bakiga and Bakonjo.
 Their population is in the range of 350 persons per square kilometre.

-Safari activities in Bwindi Forest National Park
+Things to Do in Bwindi National Park

 The popular waterfall trail

-This provides on attractive features of the forest, with a profusion of tree ferns, orchids, epiphytic ferns and Bwindi’s colourful array of butterflies.
+This provides on attractive features of the forest, with a profusion of tree ferns, orchids, epiphytic ferns and Bwindi’s colorful array of butterflies.
 The trail leads to 3 delightful crystal clear waterfalls, which typifies your impression of a tropical rain forest.

 There are 4 fantastic hiking trails where you will have an opportunity to see primates, species of birds, butterflies, trees and other organisms.
 And this usually starts at 9:00am in the morning after breakfast and 2:15pm in the afternoon after lunch.